carrot-ar/carrot-ios/Examples.md

 #### `CarrotSocket`

 `CarrotSocket` wraps an `SRWebSocket` and sets itself as the `SRWebSocket`'s delegate.
-It implements all of the methods required in the `Socket` protocol and and `SocketDelegate` protocol, respectively.
+It implements all of the methods required in the `Socket` protocol and the `SocketDelegate` protocol, respectively.
 It's important to note that `CarrotSession` expects all of these methods to be implemented correctly.

 ```swift
 import Foundation